 Marcelo spends most of his free time scouting fishing locations, and otherwise exploring the outdoors with his wife and two young kids.
 He also ties his own flies and is a spey casting instructor.

 Julián Gómez Villafañe

 Julián was born and raised in Esquel, Patagonia, learned to fly fish with his dad at age 10, and has been refining his love of fishing ever since.
 Sharing many fishing adventures growing up with the Beale brothers, Julian eventually married their sister, Cecilia Beale and has been guiding with El Encuentro for many years.
-He and Cecilia have two young daughters, who are already learning the joys of fishing!
+He and Cecilia have two young daughters and one son, who are already learning the joys of fishing!

 In addition to fishing, Julian is an award-winning competitive mountain biker, skier and climber, having summited twice the mighty Aconcagua, highest peak in the western hemisphere.
 His breadth of experiences and love of the outdoors feed the enthusiasm he brings to guiding and the skill he shares with his clients.

 Greg’s interests and education are as broad and colorful as the Patagonian landscape.
 He may have started fly fishing at age 13, but first became a lawyer in Buenos Aires before he remembered how much he loved to fish.
 He decided to change his lifestyle and move to Patagonia, settling in Esquel several years ago.
 He has been guiding with El Encuentro ever since.